NBA Rumors: Jayson Tatum, Marcus Smart Key To Celtics’ Acquisition Of Anthony Davis Next Summer, Per ‘Heavy’

 — Colin aka Pied Piper (@cmanudman) March 2, 2019

-Trading Jayson Tatum is undeniably a tough decision for the Celtics, but it is something that they should consider if it means acquiring a player of Anthony Davis’ caliber.
-Davis will undeniably increase the Celtics’ chances of fully dominating the Eastern Conference and winning the NBA championship title in the 2019-20 NBA season.
-This season, Davis is averaging 26.8 points, 12.3 rebounds, 4.0 assists, 2.5 blocks, and 1.6 steals on 51.3 percent shooting from the field and 32.3 percent shooting from beyond the arc.
+Trading Jayson Tatum is undeniably a tough decision for the Celtics, but it is something that they should consider if it means acquiring a player of Anthony Davis’s caliber.
+Davis will undeniably increase the Celtics’ chances of dominating the Eastern Conference and winning the NBA championship in the 2019-20 NBA season.
+This season, Davis is averaging 26.8 points, 12.3 rebounds, 4.0 assists, 2.5 blocks, and 1.6 steals on 51.3 percent shooting from the field, and 32.3 percent shooting from beyond the arc.

 However, the Celtics’ offer for Anthony Davis will likely depend on Kyrie Irving’s decision in the 2019 NBA free agency.
 If Irving re-signs a long-term deal with the Celtics, Danny Ainge is expected to do everything he can to bring Davis to Boston.
 However, if the All-Star point guard leaves, a previous Inquisitr article revealed that Ainge “would decide against” going all-in for Davis next summer.